lazypic/git-hours/README.md

 ```

 ### Authors
-If you want to show specific user data then you can use the `-author` option as shown below.
+If you want to know data of particular user,  use the `-author` option as shown below.

 ```bash
 $ git hours -author name
 ```

-Also, You can set multiple users setting as shown below.
+Also, You can set more than one user as shown below.

 ```bash
 $ git hours -author name1,name2
 ```

 ### Duration
-By default, working time was set to 1 hour between the git commit and the next git commit.
+Git-hours calculates working time based on duration.
+If interval between git commits is less than duration value, Git-hours considers working time was continued.
-If you want to change the duration, use the `-duration` option as shown below.
+By default, duration is set to 1 hour.

-In the example is setting 30 minutes.
+In the example, change duration 30min as shown below.
 ```bash
 $ git hours -duration 0.5h
 ```